nikovett/charging-planner/CONTEXT.md

 ### Historical slots included in price_slots
 Both ENTSO-E and Sähkötin return slots from the previous evening onwards (not just future slots).
 This gives the histogram enough data to center properly on the charging slot midpoint without being clamped to "now".

+### PlanParams price pool separation
+`PlanParams` has three explicitly named price pools to prevent historical/forecast data leaking into calculations:
+- `display_prices` — all real slots including historical.
+Used only for building `price_slots` in the JSON output.
+- `future_prices` — real slots from now onwards.
+Used for `price_stats` (min/avg/max), optimal calculation, and print summary.
+- `forecast_slots` — predicted slots.
+Appended to `price_slots` after real slots, never used in any calculation.

 ### Hero price replaces stat grid
 The old 4-column stats row (scheduled / avg price / vs market / vs optimal) was replaced with two large hero numbers.
 The "vs optimal" percentage is replaced by visual outline bars in the histogram — if scheduled and optimal slots overlap completely, no outlines appear.